tomwhartung/jmws_accoutrements/doc/ubuntu/2026-big_picture-all_linux_hosts.md

 # Purpose of Each Host

+## Wired

-## `jane` - 16G memory:
+### `jane` 2013 - 16G Memory, 500G Internal Disk, Laptop

-- Main general purpose host with complete `home` directory
+- Main general purpose host with complete `home` directory, synced with `ava``s
 - Downloading and ripping mp3s
 - Uploading and organizing Sony-ZV1 video files
-- Maintains a backup of all `/art` files on an external disk, EXCEPT Sony-ZV1 video files
+- Maintains a backup of all `/art` files on an external disk, INCLUDING Sony-Z and OBSV1 video files (*)
-- Occasional social networking using firefox
+- Rare, extremely occasional social networking using firefox

-## `ava` - 8G memory:
+### `ava` 2016 - 8G Memory, 500G Internal Disk, Desktop

-- Spare general purpose host with backup of `jane's complete `home` directory
+- Spare general purpose host with complete `home` directory, synced with `jane``s
 - Maintain and keep budget up-to-date
-- Maintains a backup of all `/art` files on an external disk, EXCEPT Sony-ZV1 video files
+- Maintains a backup of all `/art` files on an external disk, EXCEPT Sony-ZV1 and OBS video files (*)
 - Occasional social networking using chrome

-## `barbara` - 2G memory:
+### `barbara` 2016 - 2G Memory, 250G Internal Disk, Desktop

 - For listening to mp3s *only*
-- Maintains a backup of all `/art` files on an external disk, EXCEPT Sony-ZV1 video files
+- Maintains a backup of all `/art` files on an external disk, EXCEPT Sony-ZV1 and OBS video files (*)

+## Wireless

-## `bette` - 8G memory:
+### `bette` 2011 - 8G Memory, 500G Internal Disk, Laptop, **Portable**

-- For playing around with Tracktion *only*
+- For portability and playing around with Tracktion *only* - at least to start
-- Maintains a backup of all `/art` files on an external disk, EXCEPT Sony-ZV1 video files
+- Does **NOT** maintain a backup of **ANY** `/art` files on an external disk, **in order to facilitate portability**
+- Possibly for occasional social networking using firefox

-## `martha` - 16G memory:
+### `martha` 2023 - 16G Memory, 500G Internal Disk, Desktop

-- For playing around with Tracktion
+- For playing around with Tracktion and ???
-- Maintains a backup of all `/art` files on an external disk, including Sony-ZV1 video files
+- Maintains a backup of all `/art` files on an external disk, INCLUDING Sony-ZV1 and OBS video files (*)
+- Possibly for occasional social networking using firefox, or possibly chrome

+(*) A **big** reason for all of this is really to prepare for shifting into working with movies.
+These Sony-ZV1 and OBS files are big, and I plan to create a lot of them over the next few-to-several years.
+So I don't need a lot of backups, and moreover I will also be working with these files on `dorothy` the PC and `mary` the Mac.
+This need to work with them  on non-Linux hosts requires keeping extra copies of them on **FAT thumb drives,** for easily moving them to and from those hosts in addition to the Linux LAN.

 # Goals - Big Picture

 Upgrade all hosts to Ubuntu 26.04

 - [ ] Upgrade `barbara` and `bette` to 25.10 **right away**
-- [ ] Upgrade `barbara` and `bette` to 26.04 first
+- [ ] Upgrade `barbara` and `bette` to 26.04 when it comes out on **2026-04-23**
 - [ ] Upgrade `martha` and `ava` to 26.04 when comfortable with using 26.04 on `barbara` and `bette`
-- [ ] Upgrade `jane` to 26.04 last - because I use it as my main Linux host daily and also because it still has some development stuff on it...
+- [ ] Upgrade `jane` to 26.04 last - because it is my main Linux host that I use daily and it still has some development stuff on it...

 # Overview of Installation Process - Big Picture